lucamoroz/Bluetooth-Mesh-Sensor-Network/things/README.md

 ## Erase
 To reset the devices (e.g. to perform provisioning again), run: `nrfjprog -e`

+## Test configuration
+To check if messages are sent successfull:
+1. Breath on the Sensor node to raise the CO2 level and trigger the sensor.
+The Sensor light should turn red until the CO2 level goes back to normal, it also sends a message (if correctly configured) that is received by the Proxy node, which will show a green light to notify the user that a Sensor node detected a high level of CO2.
+2. Press the Proxy node button to send Bluetooth Mesh messages, which will turn on/off the Sensor lights and send sensor_get requests.
+You will see debug messages on the RTT console.

 ## Debug
 ### Serial messages
 1. Install Segger JLink RTT: segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/